MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 4. In the **Sign in** window, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 Select **Next**.

 5. In the **Enter password** window, enter the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in**.

-6. Because MFA is required for all user sign-ins using this trial tenant, a **More information required** window appears.
-Select **Next**.

-7. On the **Microsoft Authenticator** page that appears, you can download this mobile app or use a different method for MFA verification.
-For the purposes of this lab, we recommend you use your mobile phone so that you do not have to take time installing the Microsoft Authenticator app that you may not use again after this training class.
-Select the **I want to set up a different method** option at the bottom of the page (**Important:** Do NOT confuse this link with the **I want to use a different authenticator app** that appears above it).

-8. On the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Phone**, and then select **Confirm**.

-9. In the **Phone** window that appears, under **What phone number would you like to use?** field, select your country or region, and then in the field next to it, enter your phone number (in the format **nnn-nnn-nnnn**).
-Verify the **Receive a code** option is selected and then select **Next**.

-10. Retrieve the verification code from the text message that is sent to your phone.

-11. In the **Phone** window, enter the 6-digit verification code in the code field and then select **Next**.
-When the **Phone** window displays a message indicating your phone was registered successfully, select **Next**.

-12. On the **Success!** page, select **Done**.
+If required, complete the MFA sign-in process. <br/>

+	**Note:** From this point forward, Holly and the MOD Admin will be the only users who are assigned the **Administrative Password** provided by your lab-hosting provider.
+All other users are assigned the **User Password** provided by your lab-hosting provider.

-13. If a **Stay signed in?** dialog box appears, select the **Don’t show this again** check box and then select **Yes.**
+6. If a **Stay signed in?** dialog box appears, select the **Don’t show this again** check box and then select **Yes.**

-14. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
+7. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
 Instead, to the right of the window, select the forward arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.

-15. If a **Create with Microsoft 365** window appears, select the **X** in the upper right-hand corner of the window to close it.
+8. If a **Create with Microsoft 365** window appears, select the **X** in the upper right-hand corner of the window to close it.

-16. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
+9. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
 This is Holly's Microsoft 365 home page.
 Note that Holly's initials appear in the upper-right corner of the screen; however, Holly's name is not displayed.
 This is because Holly's account did not exist at the time you added the Microsoft 365 pilot project users to the group that was associated with the custom theme in the prior lab exercise.
 Since Holly wants to see her name at the top of each Microsoft 365 window when she's logged into the system, she first wants to add her account to the group of Microsoft 365 pilot project users. <br>

 	In the column of application icons that appears on the far left-side of the screen, select **Admin**.
 This opens the **Microsoft 365 admin center** in a new browser tab.

-17. In the **Microsoft 365 admin center**, select **Teams & groups** in the navigation pane, and then under it, select **Active teams & groups**.
+10. In the **Microsoft 365 admin center**, select **Teams & groups** in the navigation pane, and then under it, select **Active teams & groups**.

-18. In the **Active teams and groups** page, there's a tab for viewing each of the group types.
+11. In the **Active teams and groups** page, there's a tab for viewing each of the group types.
 The **Teams & Microsoft 365 groups** tab is displayed by default.
 In this tab, select **M365 pilot project**.

-19. In the **M365 pilot project** pane that appears, the **General** tab is displayed by default.
+12. In the **M365 pilot project** pane that appears, the **General** tab is displayed by default.
 Select the **Membership** tab.

-20. In the **Membership** tab, the **Owners** sub-tab is displayed by default in the navigation pane that appears on the left-side of the pane.
+13. In the **Membership** tab, the **Owners** sub-tab is displayed by default in the navigation pane that appears on the left-side of the pane.
 Select the **Members** sub-tab that appears below it.

-21. In the **Members** sub-tab, select **+Add members**.
+14. In the **Members** sub-tab, select **+Add members**.

-22. In the **Add group members to M365 pilot project** pane that appears, select inside the **Search by name or email address** field.
+15. In the **Add group members to M365 pilot project** pane that appears, select inside the **Search by name or email address** field.
 In the list of users that appears, scroll down and select **Holly Dickson**.
 Select the **Add (1)** button, and then close the **Add group members to M365 pilot project** pane once Holly is added to the group.

-23. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.
+16. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.

-### Task 3 – Set up Microsoft 365 Groups
+### Task 3 – Create additional groups for testing

 In this task, you will create three new groups that will be used in later labs.
 You will then manage the groups by assigning users to them.
 Two groups will be Microsoft 365 groups; the third will be a Security group.
 Creating the two types of groups will enable you to see some of the differences between the group types.
 After creating the groups, you will then delete one of them.
 This will set up the next task, which examines how to recover a deleted group using Windows PowerShell.